fherrerao/Recipe-App-Capstone/README.md

 <hr>

 ## Description
-> Web application where users can create their own recipes, and see the ingredients for other people's recipes aswell.
+> Web application where users can create their own recipes, and see other people's recipes aswell.
 Must registrate before accessing the content.
 <hr>

 ## Built With